 - Strategy in Global Markets

-Building ties, skills and knowledge
+Building ties, skills, and knowledge

-Three main types of seminar are conducted within the CEMS MIM, with three distinctly different learning objectives.
+Three main types of the seminar are conducted within the CEMS MIM, with three distinctly different learning objectives.

 The beginning-of-year Block Seminar is designed to bring students and academics together via an exercise or activity that has not only an educational purpose but also a bonding one, thereby creating immediate links between members of the new cohort and the school at the start of the academic year.